KaviHShah/Intro-to-Python/materials/05-working-with-numerical-data-types-and-strings.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Become familiar with manipulating numerical data types and strings
+- Be able to manipulate numerical data types and strings
-- Look at the size of objects in memory and effects of changes in data type
+- Be able to look at the size of objects in memory, and effects of changes in data type on memory usage
 :::